eas-solutions/TestDebugScript/README.md

 Visual Studio should stop at the breakpoint.

 Take a look at the displayed messagebox and the output window underneath the source code.

+> This is a predecessor of vscode-debugging and is not used anymore, so its depricated